 When Repair Is Best

-In most cases, furnace problems can be easily diagnosed and repaired by a NATE-certified, HVAC professional.
+In most cases, furnace problems can be easily diagnosed and repaired by a ACE-certified, HVAC professional.
 If your furnace is new—i.e., less than ten years old — chances are very good that any issues it has can be solved through repair.
 On top of that, if your furnace is still heating your Nashville area home efficiently (your HVAC professional can help you determine this), then it is still probable that you will repair it.
 Usually, as long as you are not seeing a steady increase in your heating bills with continual usage and your home is not having issues with uneven heating, your furnace is deemed operationally sound.
 Conventional wisdom relating to furnace repairs is that as long as the repairs you require are less than one-third of the cost of a new heating system and your furnace is in the first half of its expected lifetime, repair is likely your best choice.
 Keep in mind that even if you are experiencing a drop in heating efficiency, there are other paths you can explore before considering replacing your furnace.
 Talk to your HVAC professional about upgrading your thermostat or checking the integrity of your Nashville home’s ductwork to see if he thinks these HVAC products could improve the efficiency of your furnace.
 Talk to Donelson Air Service Experts about scheduling regular furnace maintenance, which will ensure your furnace is in top condition and help you prevent further repairs or drops in efficiency.

 When Replacement Is Best